Mobisolaa/Excel-Financial-Modelling-Scenario-Analysis/README.md

 ### Skills Demonstrated
 The following were incorporated:

--Page Navigation,
+- Page Navigation,

--Data Table,
+- Data Table,

--UserForm,
+- UserForm,

--Macros,
+- Macros,

--MonteCarlo Simulation
+- MonteCarlo Simulation

--Visual Basic for Applications (VBA)
+- Visual Basic for Applications (VBA)

 ### Key Features & User Guide
 The interface is designed with flexbility in order to enhance user experience.
 Use the below buttons described